Home » BCIS tender price index – estimate of tender price inflation

 Logistical challenges

-The next update to the BCIS All-in Tender Price Index will be published on 6 December 2024.
+The next update to the BCIS All-in Tender Price Index is due to be published on 7 March 2025.

 To keep up to date with the latest industry news and insights from BCIS register for our newsletter here.